Kenya Air Force

 The Kenya Air Force (KAF) or Jeshi la Wanahewa is the national aerial warfare service branch of the Republic of Kenya.

 The main airbase operating fighters is Laikipia Air Base in Nanyuki, while Moi Air Base in Eastleigh, Nairobi is the headquarters.
 Other bases include Forward Operating Base (FOB) Mombasa (Moi International Airport), FOB Mandera, FOB Wajir & FOB Nyeri (mainly helicopters/small planes).

-The Kenya Air Force flies some two dozen F-5E/F Tiger II fighters, a dozen Tucano trainers, a dozen Y-12 transport aircraft, half a dozen G120A basic trainers, several dozen MD500 helicopters.
+The Kenya Air Force flies some two dozen F-5E/F Tiger II fighters, a dozen Tucano trainers, half a dozen G120A basic trainers.

 Kenya also flies small numbers of other different types, such as Pumas, Mi-17s etc. Recent acquisitions include AW139, AS350 FENNEC, UH-1H helicopters, H124M Fennec, MD530Fs and C-27J Spartan transports.

 In 2017 Jordan donated 2 confirmed AH-1 Cobra attack helicopters for the air force; these together with the Army's 50th Air Cavalry helicopters are controlled by the Joint Helicopter Command based at Embakasi Garrison.

 History

 The Kenya Air Force was formed on 1 June 1964, soon after independence, with the assistance of the United Kingdom.

-Former aircraft in service included de Havilland Canada Chipmunks and Beavers (since 1974), six Hawker Hunters (bought from RAF, in operation from 1974–79), six BAC Strikemaster fighters (in operation from 1971), and 12 BAE Systems Hawks delivered in 1980.
+Former aircraft in service included de Havilland Canada Chipmunks and Beavers (since 1964), six Hawker Hunters (bought from RAF, in operation from 1974–79), six BAC Strikemaster fighters (in operation from 1971), and 12 BAE Systems Hawks delivered in 1980.
 All these types have now been withdrawn.

 As a result of the war over the Ogaden region between Ethiopia and Somalia and tensions with neighboring Uganda, the Kenya Air Force ordered 10 F-5Es and 2 F-5Fs in 1976.
 Deliveries took place in 1978 and give Kenya's air force an interceptor capability for the first time in its history.
 Two F-5Fs were delivered as attrition replacements in July 1982.
 From 1979–1982 President Daniel arap Moi used Northrop F-5 fighter jets to escort his flights in and out of the country; later commentators have pointed out that there was no threat justifying the waste of fuel and the difficult and complex requirements of the escort mission.

 After a failed coup by a group of Air Force officers on 1 August 1982, the Air Force was disbanded.
 Air Force activity was reconstituted and placed under tighter army control as the 82 Air Force.
 The Air Force regained its independent status in 1994.

-On 10 April 2006 a KAF Harbin Y-12 crashed near Marsabit with 17 on board, of whom 14 died.
+On 10 April 2006, a KAF Harbin Y-12 crashed near Marsabit with 17 on board, of whom 14 died.
 It was carrying several local and national politicians; Bonaya Godana, a former minister, was among the casualties.
 The pilot in command was Major David Njoroge.